Three-dimensional quantum anomalous Hall effect in Weyl semimetals

-\textbf{Bulk-boundary correspondence in 3D QAHE}\\ In view of the bulk-boundary correspondence\upcite{hatsugai1993chern,prodan2016bulk}, the quantized Chern number along $z$ direction equivalently indicates a low dimension boundary excitation if the system is terminated along $x$ or (and) $y$ directions.
-To unveil these boundary states, we consider a one dimensional nanowire with open boundary conditions along $y$ and $z$ directions, and calculate its band spectrum as a function of $k_x$.
-The results plotted in the left panel of Fig.~\ref{fig2}a confirm the existence of two gapless boundary states with opposite group velocities (red and blue lines).
-In addition, the wavefunction distributions across the lateral $y$-$z$ plane in the right panel for two representative Fermi energies (black dashed lines) show that these two boundary states extend universally along $z$ direction, whose chiralities do not depend on the Fermi energy $E_f$.
-We next turn to a nanowire with open boundary conditions along $x$ and $z$ directions.
-The band spectrum in Fig.~\ref{fig2}b, analogous to that in the former case, also hosts two chiral boundary states represented by red and blue lines.
-However, these two boundary states are mostly confined to two diagonal hinges of the cross section on the $z$-$x$ plane, and their locations switch from one pair of diagonal hinges to the other pair when the Fermi energy varies across the charge neutral point at $E=0$, showcasing a pair of energy-dependent chiral hinge states.
+\begin{multicols}{2} To unveil these boundary states, we further consider a one dimensional nanowire with OBC along $y$ and $z$ directions, and calculate its band spectrum as a function of $k_{\text{x}}$.
+The results plotted in Fig.~\ref{fig1}d confirm the existence of two gapless boundary states with opposite group velocities (red and blue lines), which extend universally along $z$ direction while propagate oppositely.
+However, in a nanowire with OBC along $x$ and $z$ directions, the band spectrum in Fig.~\ref{fig1}e shows that the two boundary states are mostly confined to two diagonal hinges of the cross section on the $z$-$x$ plane, and their locations switch from one pair of diagonal hinges to the other pair when the Fermi energy varies across $E=0$, showcasing a pair of energy-dependent chiral hinge states.